makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-client-ros6.md

 + if the device is reset to it's defailt configuration apply the below settings

 ## Howto

-Plug the LTE stick to your Mikrotik device equipped with USB port, then connect it to the power adapter.<br>
+Plug the LTE stick to your Mikrotik device equipped with USB port, then connect it to the power adapter.

 The procedure contains few steps which should be executed in following order

 1. import the files exported during the OpenVPN server configuration (File -> Upload)
 2. import the certificates
 3. create PPP Profile